Anandamath: Commentary

 The story's setting was based on the time period around the devastating Bengal famine of 1770 during the period of Company rule in India and unsuccessful Sannyasi rebellion.
 In the book, Chatterjee imagines an alternative history where untrained Sannyasi soldiers defeat the experienced East India Company forces.

+It has been argued that many aspects of the novel were also inspired by the life and activities of Vasudev Balwant Phadke.

+The novel holds pro-British sentiments, and argues that the British rulers are the savior of India and Indians cannot overcome arrogance without the British rule.

+The novel has been also noted to have included anti-Muslim bias, on which M. R. A. Baig commented:

+"If the book is anti-Muslim, which it is, it was because the Hindus of that period were anti-Muslim.
+Bankim Chatterji was a novelist; not a propagandist."

 In adaptation

 Film

 The novel was later adapted into a film, Anand Math in 1952, directed by Hemen Gupta, starring Prithviraj Kapoor, Bharat Bhushan, Pradeep Kumar, Ajit and Geeta Bali.
 The music was composed by Hemant Kumar, who gave a version of the Vande Mataram sung by Lata Mangeshkar, which became a cult success.

 Other

 It was adapted as a comic in the 655th and 10028th issue and also in a Special Issue Great Indian Classic of the Indian comic book series, Amar Chitra Katha.